Gordon Appleby

 Gordon Earl Appleby (June 4, 1923 – January 28, 2011) was an American football center.
 A native of Massillon, Ohio, he played for the Ohio State Buckeyes.
 He was named the Buckeyes team MVP in 1943, and was a fourth-team selection by the United Press for its 1944 College Football All-America Team.
 He helped the Buckeyes to an undefeated season in 1944.

-Appleby was drafted 26th overall by the New York Giants in the 1945 NFL draft but never played in the National Football League.
+Appleby was drafted 26th overall in the third round by the New York Giants in the 1945 NFL draft but never played in the National Football League.